ruuddejong-altran/python-c-cpp/docs/library_usage_from_python.md

 that you know is available in a C or C++ library.
-This is such a common scenario that most popular libraries nowadays already have a Python wrapper that makes them directly usable in Python.
+This is such a common scenario that most popular libraries nowadays already have
+Python wrappers that make them directly usable in Python.
 Examples are `pyqt` and `pyzmq`, to name just two at opposite sides of the application spectrum (GUI development versus low-level network connectivity).

-But sometimes all you have is the library (C or C++), and no ready-made Python wrapper.
+But sometimes all you have is the library and no ready-made Python wrapper.
 Even in such a case you can use the library in Python - it just takes a little more effort.